system-zero/system-zero/src/data/semantics/Language.md

 [Also note that the implementation isnot the safest ever, as it is a hand written language from someone, that never ever has done something like this before]

+Note that the following it is the first implementation and the gaining conscience should be applied in a next iteration.
+My opinion it is that this went a bit way too far at once.

 Basic DataTypes:

   - NullType      : (void *) 0 (declared as `null`)
   - NumberType    : double
   - IntegerType   : integer
-  - StringType    : string type (container that holds C strings)
+  - StringType    : string type (container that holds C strings and understands utf8)
   - ArrayType     : array
-  - MapType       : map
+  - MapType       : map (that resembles json)
   - ListType      : list (can hold any type, accessible as an array, implemented as a linked list)
   - FilePtrType   : FILE wrapper type
   - FdType        : FILDES wrapper type